 Dante’s hands shook as he ripped off his polo, dunked it into a bucket, wrung it out, and wrapped it around his head and face, leaving only a slit to see through.
 He picked up two buckets and pushed his way awkwardly into the cell with his burdens, his eyes watered and stung.
 He kept his breathing shallow and squatted low, staying beneath the thickest smoke.
 A white blur on the floor spooked him until he realised it was the pillow.
 Nic must have thrown it on the ground at some point early on, not wanting to light it on fire.

-Nic was laying on the wooden platform in the corner of the room.
+Nic was lying on the wooden platform in the corner of the room.
 Smoke streamed from his open mouth, and wisped from his ears.
 Dante threw one bucket of water over him.
 A sizzling sound filled the cell, like throwing water on a hot grill.
 “Nic?” he called, praying for a response.
 Nothing.
 Dante coughed, his throat burned.
 His pounding heart filled his head with blood, and the headache began to throb at his temples.
 He took a drink of water from the other bucket before throwing it over Nicodemo as well.
 Again the air filled with steam.
 Dante exchanged the empty buckets for full ones, and, body trembling from adrenalin, threw another onto Nic’s form.

 Squinting through the haze, Dante half expected to see a charred figure, like a body pulled from a volcano.
 But Nic looked as whole and normal as ever, skin pale, thinning hair still combed.
 But he wasn’t responding to the water the way he should.
 He lay completely motionless, eyes half open and unfocused, staring up at the ceiling.
 A chill swept Dante’s body in spite of the heat.
 Nicodemo’s eyes were glowing.
 For a moment, Dante’s heart surged with relief, thinking the man was still alive, only paralysed.
 All he needed was more water to cure him.
 But as he bent to hold the bucket to the man’s lips, he got a closer look.
 Smoke drifted up from Nic’s mouth in a steady stream, the way it would from a chimney.
 But the eyes.
 Dante had seen Nic’s eyes glow before, but they were always full of life and emotion.
 They only glowed when Nic was excited or angry.
 But this time… his eyes were open and unseeing.
 Something was off about the glow.
 It was as though the fire was alive, but danced inside an empty shell.
 Dante’s excitement collapsed and he turned his head to gag.
-He put a hand out to Nic’s shoulder to jar him

 He put a hand out to Nic’s shoulder to jar him awake but snatched it back with a hiss.
 The fire magus was too hot to touch.
 “Nicodemo!”
 Dante screamed.
 No response.
 Tears rolled down Dante’s face, as much from fear as from the smoke.
-He poured water from the bucket unto Nic’s lax mouth.
+He poured water from the bucket into Nic’s lax mouth.
 The water spilled over the man’s face and onto the wooden platform.
 More hissing, and the fire in Nic’s eyes dimmed.
-Dante waited, calling his friends name.
+Dante waited, calling his friend’s name.
 The glow in the man’s eyes finally flickered out, leaving the corpse as quiet and void of life as a tomb.

 “No,” the word escaped on a moan, and, with it, the realisation fully sank in.
 Dante had failed.
 He had failed Nic, and he had failed Enzo.
 How was he going to explain this to his father?
 Nicodemo was dead.